monicahomescu/Exercises-in-Assembly/README.md

 -the bits 4-8 of C are the same as the bits 0-4 of A\
 -the bits 9-15 of C are the same as the bits 6-12 of A\
 -the bits 16-31 of C are the same as the bits of B

+b.
+Given the word A and the byte B, compute the doubleword C:\
+-the bits 0-3 of C have the value 1\
+-the bits 4-7 of C are the same as the bits 0-3 of A\
+-the bits 8-13 of C have the value 0\
+-the bits 14-23 of C are the same as the bits 4-13 of A\
+-the bits 24-29 of C are the same as the bits 2-7 of B\
+-the bits 30-31 have the value 1